top of page

 nns logo.jpg

-Thank you for supporting the Norwich Women’s Club Scholarship Fund
+Thank you for supporting the Norwich Women’s Club!

 PLEASE READ ALL THE GUIDELINES FOR CONSIGNMENT!

 The Nearly New Sale is a consignment sale.
-People bring up to 125 items of their new or gently worn men’s, women’s and children’s clothing to us to sell for them.
-The consignor receives 50% of the selling price, and the remainder benefits the Norwich Women’s Club Scholarship Fund.
-This fundraising event, run by many volunteers, has allowed the NWC to provide over $700,000 in education scholarships to Norwich residents since 1964.
+People bring up to 175 items of their new or gently worn men’s, women’s and children’s clothing and accessories to us to sell for them.
+The consignor receives 50% of the selling price, and the remainder benefits the primary philanthropic efforts of the Norwich Women’s Club: our Education Scholarship Fund, and our Community Projects Grant Program.
+The Sale is a fundraising event, run by many volunteers, and has allowed the NWC to provide over $800,000 in education scholarships to Norwich residents since 1964.
+We also aim each year to provide between $20,000 to $25,000 in Community Project Grants to Norwich affiliated non-profit organizations.
 As this is a fundraiser, the clothing we accept must be in excellent, nearly new condition.
 All items accepted are inspected first by volunteers using strict guidelines that are available on our website.

-You will ultimately be paid 50% of the sale price of each item sold in the regular sale (Friday-Saturday) and Half Price Sale (Sunday 10-1), but nothing if the item remains in the Bag Sale (Sunday 1:30-3).
+You will ultimately be paid 50% of the sale price of each item sold in the regular sale (Friday-Saturday) and Half Price Sale (Sunday 10 am-1 pm), but nothing if the item remains in the Bag Sale (Sunday 1:30 pm-3 pm).
 Consignors may wish to pick up unsold items on Saturday afternoon.
 All consigned items not retrieved during the designated period on Saturday go into a Half-Price Sale on Sunday morning, and then into a Bag Sale that afternoon.
 If they remain unsold by the end of the sale, items are donated to the Listen Center.
-See online inspection guidelines for details about what clothing and accessories are accepted.
+See our inspection guidelines for details about what clothing and accessories are accepted.

-As we have moved to a once a year sale we will accepting clothing for all seasons for inspection, though fall, winter and spring items sell best.
+As we have moved to a once a year sale we will accept clothing for all seasons, although fall, winter and spring items sell best.

-We are continuing with the online consignment system that we have used for the past few sales.
+We are continuing with the online consignment system that we have used now since 2019.

 • All clothing inventory, pricing, and tagging to be done by consignors prior to the inspection period, using the online program on their own computer or tablet.

-• Help sessions planned for the online consignment period for people with technical questions regarding the new system.
+• Help sessions planned during the online consignment period for people with technical questions regarding the new system.

-• Upper limit of 125 items per consignor.
+• Upper limit of 175 items per consignor (NEW).

 • Consignor registration fee of $5 will be deducted from your consignor check (helps defray costs of the online system and mailing consignor checks).